NieneB/InternshipReport/index.md

 ##Introduction
 The amount of geospatial data has increased rapidly.
 Geospatial data is created and used increasingly every day in smart phones, digital maps, satellite navigation systems, websites, services and Apps.
 Almost 60% of all data is geographically referenced.
 Next to that, the modern computer technologies provide better opportunities for institutions, organizations and citizens to create and use geospatial data.
 Already a wide range of domains, use geo information systems [GIS] for management and decision-making purposes and the fields of application are still expanding.(Cartwright, Miller, & Pettit, 2004; Hahmann & Burghardt, 2013; MacEachren & Kraak, 2001; Tensen, 2014)

 The magnitude and complexity of data sets with geospatial reference are a challenge in information science.
 How to transform this data into information and subsequently into knowledge?
 Data is a product of research, creation, collection and discovery.
 It is raw material, often boring, incomplete or inconsequential.
 It is not yet valuable as communication, for it is not a complete message.
-Often audiences are presented with data instead of information. (see figure <a class="xref" href="#dikw"></a>) According to Nathan Shedroff, successful communications do not present data.
+Often audiences are presented with data instead of information. (see figure <a class="xref" href= "#dikw"> </a> ) According to Nathan Shedroff, successful communications do not present data.
 Transforming data into information by organizing it into a meaningful form, presenting it in an appropriate way and communication context is the process to get the story to the audience.
 The use of the enormous amount of geo data to inform the general public is also still in development.
 Geo-visualization is one of the tools to turn large heterogeneous geo data volumes from information into knowledge.
 Geo-visualization integrates scientific visualization, cartography, image analysis, information visualization, data analysis and geographic information systems to provide methods and tools for visual exploration, analysis and presentation of geospatial data.
 (MacEachren & Kraak, 2001; Shedroff, 1999 ; Tensen, 2014)

 <figure id="dikw" class="text-wrap-right">
   <img src="img/DIKWPyramid.jpg">